 Get Legal and Financial Affairs in OrderAlzheimer’s disease is a progressive disorder that eventually renders those living with it incapable of managing their own lives.
 Therefore, it is crucial for dementia patients to make legal preparations for who will handle medical and financial decisions on their behalf.
 Both a durable power of attorney (POA) for health care and a durable power of attorney for finances are critical.
 These legal documents appoint a trusted individual to oversee these areas of a patient’s life once they are incapacitated.
 An elder law attorney can draw up POA documents as well as other estate planning essentials like wills, advance directives and trusts.
 Making these legal preparations is an urgent matter because a dementia patient cannot do so once they are declared legally incompetent.

-Stay Mentally and Physically ActiveI encourage all my Alzheimer’s patients to be as mentally and physically active as possible since these factors may help slow memory loss and delay declines in their functional abilities.
-My patients often ask me to tell them what specific activities I recommend, but I find it is more important that they chose an activity they enjoy so they do it often.
+Stay Mentally and Physically ActiveIt's crucial to encourage Alzheimer’s patients to be as mentally and physically active as possible since these factors may help slow memory loss and delay declines in their functional abilities.
+It's best for patients to choose activities they enjoy so they do them often.

 Adopt a Healthy DietDiet may also play an important role in slowing down the rate of memory loss in Alzheimer’s patients.
-I recommend eating a diet rich in nutrients and antioxidants, such as vitamins A, C and E. These nutrients may help protect the brain from unstable molecules (free radicals) that are often associated with conditions like AD.
+A diet rich in nutrients and antioxidants, such as vitamins A, C and E is highly recommended.
+These nutrients may help protect the brain from unstable molecules (free radicals) that are often associated with conditions like AD.
 Foods that have B complex vitamins such as folic acid also seem to protect the brain from damage.
 Antioxidants and folic acid are found in many fruits, vegetables and whole grains.

 Do Your ResearchA wise man once said that knowledge is power.
 This common saying applies to those with mild to moderate Alzheimer’s disease since the more you know, the more prepared you are to cope.
 The same applies to dementia caregivers, family members and friends.
 Take this opportunity to research the disease, learn what to expect and find helpful resources available near you.
 Being better informed will help patients and caregivers alike get the support they need throughout this difficult journey.